-Anyone who has seen ‘Schindler’s List’ will know about Amon Göth, who was played by Ralph Fiennes in the movie.
+Anyone who has seen the movie “Schindler’s List,” will know about Amon Göth, whom Ralph Fiennes played.

 Göth rose steadily through the SS ranks, earning a promotion to untersturmführer (equivalent to second lieutenant) in 1941 and joining Operation Reinhard, the Nazi campaign to kill the Jews of occupied Poland, in 1942.
-He was made commandant of Plaszow in February 1943 but remained active elsewhere, supervising the violent closings of the Kraków ghetto (March 1943), the Tarnów ghetto, and the Szebnie concentration camp (both in September 1943).
-His performance so pleased his superiors that he was promoted two ranks to hauptsturmführer (equivalent to army captain) in summer 1943.
+He was made commandant of Plaszów in February 1943.
+Still, he remained active elsewhere, supervising the violent closings of the Kraków ghetto (March 1943), the Tarnów ghetto, and the Szebnie concentration camp (both in September 1943).
+His performance so pleased his superiors that he was promoted two ranks to Hauptsturmführer (equivalent to army captain) in the summer of 1943.

 Joseph Bau, a Polish-born Israeli artist, philosopher, inventor, animator, comedian, commercial creator, copy-writer, poet, and survivor of the Płaszów concentration camp, said about Göth.

-“A hideous and terrible monster who reached the height of more than two meters.
-He set the fear of death in people, terrified masses, and accounted for much chattering of teeth.
+“A hideous and terrible monster that reached a height of more than two meters.
+He [Göth] set the fear of death in people, terrified masses, and accounted for much chattering of teeth.

 He ran the camp through extremes of cruelty that are beyond the comprehension of a compassionate mind – employing tortures which dispatched his victims to hell.